 How It Connects with Hebraic Thought

-This work seeks trace Hebraic thought about the nature of knowledge, how it is developed, and its ethical components.
+This work seeks to trace Hebraic thought about the nature of knowledge, how it is developed, and its ethical components.
 This work is unique in that the author compares the biblical discourse on knowledge with contemporary analytic philosophical approaches to epistemology.
 Even in explicitly Christian versions of analytic epistemology (e.g., Alvin Plantinga’s Reformed Epistemology), Johnson finds agreement and significant divergence from what the biblical authors seem to esteem in knowledge.

 “Dru Johnson’s Biblical Knowing is a superb introduction to the latest currents in scholarship seeking to elucidate the philosophical content of Scripture.
 Johnson focuses on biblical approaches to human knowledge, arguing that Scripture shies away from propositional affirmations in favor of phenomenal experience as constitutive of knowledge.
 In doing so he defends rigor and clarity as biblical values, but boldly insists that these can be no less present in biblical stories about gaining knowledge than in the discursive arguments of later traditions.
 This is an excellent work that deserves careful attention, opening up new horizons in both philosophy and biblical studies.”